jorgenorena/SQL-Grade-System/README.md

  ## Contents

- A simple pdf with the structure of the database.
+ - Grade system.pdf: A simple pdf with the structure of the database.

+ - create_dbase.sql: A simple sql script to create the database schema.

+ - insert_student.sql: A simple sql script to inscribe a student to a course.

+ - insert_grade.sql: A simple sql script to insert a grade into the database.